 Preschool

-Our preschool welcomes children aged 3 to 6.
+Our preschool in Saska Kępa (ul.
+Irlandzka 7, Warsaw, Praga-Południe district) welcomes children aged 2.5 (we offer nursery care from age 1) to 6.
 In small groups, we ensure that every child feels safe and has the space for well-rounded development — emotional, social, intellectual and physical.
+We operate in line with the Polish Ministry of Education (MEN) preschool curriculum framework.

 Our methods